julianafcarvalho/raidiam/README.md

 # Cypress Automated Tests

-This repository contains automated tests for [Your Website Name].
-The tests are implemented using Cypress, a modern end-to-end testing framework.
+This repository contains automated tests for     https://magento.softwaretestingboard.com/.
+The tests are implemented using Cypress, a end-to-end testing framework.

 ## Getting Started